 The Maguire Ethics Center is committed to both the development of a total "ethics culture" at SMU and to working with partners throughout the Metroplex, bringing the excitement and expertise from the hilltop to the community and vice versa.
-To that end, we have established ongoing relationships with the organizations listed to the left and ad hoc partnerships with many other groups over the years.
+To that end, we have established ongoing relationships with the organizations listed below and ad hoc partnerships with many other groups over the years.
 We welcome your suggestions for partnerships that would be mutually beneficial.

 The University of Texas Southwestern Medical Center is one of the premier medical schools in the United States, located just 20 minutes from the SMU campus.
 With state of the art programs in medical research and patient care, UT Southwestern is deeply involved in bioethics and medical ethics issues, offering many opportunities for fruitful collaboration with the ethics center.

 UT Southwestern Medical Center

 Over the years, we have co-sponsored a creative writing competition for medical students, participated in numerous conferences and departmental grand rounds, collaborated in the UT Southwestern Program in Ethics in Science & Medicine, contributed to the planning of Ethics Grand Rounds, and collaborated with the institutional ethics committees for Parkland Memorial Hospital, Children's Medical Center, and Zale-Lipshy Hospital.
 The ethics center is also pleased to have faculty representatives from UT Southwestern on our Faculty Advisory Committee.